directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## Metadata and Labels

-Metadata is used to identify your Kubernetes objects, without them you soon will be lost, and even different parts of the Kubernetes puzzle requires them.
-Some metadata is a must, like the name - otherwise there is no identification.
-Labels and annotations adds metadata to your objects so you could easily find them or target them.
+Metadata is used to identify your Kubernetes objects, with different parts of the Kubernetes puzzle requiring them to be set.
+Some metadata is required, with labels and annotations allowing easier object identification when searching for or targeting them.

 One of the reasons is then you create an object, like a Deployment, a random string is used for the pod it creates.
 So you to communicate with it, you need the metadata to identify it.